mhubii/inpainting/README.md

 <br><br>

 ## Outlook
-The AE encoder shows promising results and should further be investigated with some small adjustments, as explained in the conclusion [here](autoencoded_inpainting "Folder to AE Inpainting").
+One huge advantage of the AE over the DCGAN approach is that the AE needs no further optimization step to perform the inpainting and is thus faster by at least a factor of 10.
+Given that CT images usually involve a huge number of images, further improvements to the DCGAN approach with for example greater image snippets might not be as conducive.
+The AE encoder on the other hand shows promising results and should further be investigated with some small adjustments, as explained in the conclusion [here](autoencoded_inpainting "Folder to AE Inpainting").

 ## Literature
 [<a name="1">1</a>] [Liver CT Scan](https://upload.wikimedia.org/wikipedia/en/0/06/R_vs_L_Liver_by_CT.PNG "Link to Wikipedia")